JRasmusBm/D7024E_Lab_Kademlia/README.md

 ## BST Subtree Division

 Kademlia treats nodes as leaves in a binary tree, where each nodes position is determined by the shortest unique prefix of its ID.
-For any given node, the binary tree is divided into a series of succesively lower subtrees which don't contain the node.
+For any given node, the binary tree is divided into a series of successively lower subtrees which don't contain the node.
 The algorithm makes sure the node knows at least one other node in each of the subtrees (if the subtree has a node).
 This ensures that all nodes can reach each other by "asking" the known node in the relevant subtree.

+## _k_-bucket

+Each node keeps a list of _k_ other nodes, this list is known as the _k_-bucket.

+- Whenever the node interacts with a known node, it moves it to the head of the list, resulting in a list sorted by last encounter.
+- Whenever the node encounters an untracked node, it attempts to add it to its bucket.
+  - If the bucket is full, the tail of the list (the last seen node) is pinged.
+If it is off-line, it is evicted and the new node is added, otherwise no change is made to the bucket.
+  - If the bucket is not full, it is added to head of the list and will remain in the bucket indefinitely unless evicted.

+> _k_ is chosen such that any collection of _k_ nodes are unlikely to fail
+> within an hour